 Although the majority of the Company's transactions are in U.S. dollars, some transactions are based in various foreign currencies.
-The Company purchases short-term, forward exchange contracts to hedge the impact of foreign currency fluctuations on certain underlying assets, revenue, liabilities and commitments for operating expenses and product costs denominated in foreign currencies.
-The contracts have maturity dates that do not exceed 12 months.
-The Company does not purchase short-term forward exchange contracts for trading purposes.
+The Company purchases short-term, foreign exchange contracts to hedge the impact of foreign currency exchange fluctuations on certain underlying assets, revenue, liabilities and commitments for operating expenses and product costs denominated in foreign currency.
+The purpose of entering into these hedging transactions is to minimize the impact of foreign currency fluctuations on the Company's results of operations.
+These contract maturity dates do not exceed 12 months.
+All forward exchange contracts are for risk management purposes only.
+The Company does not purchase forward exchange contracts for trading purposes.

-The Company applies the provisions of SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS 133"), as amended, which establishes accounting and reporting standards for derivative instruments embedded in other contracts and for hedging activities.
-The Company had outstanding forward exchange contracts with commercial banks for Thai Baht, Malaysian Ringgit, British Pound Sterling and Euro with values of \$583 million and \$1.3 billion at July 3, 2009 and June 27, 2008, respectively.
+The Company had outstanding forward exchange contracts with commercial banks for Thai Baht, Malaysian Ringgit, Euro and British Pound Sterling with aggregate notional amounts of \$1.1 billion and \$583 million at July 2, 2010 and July 3, 2009, respectively.
 Malaysian Ringgit contracts are designated as cash flow hedges.
-Euro and British Pound Sterling contracts are designated as fair value hedges.
+Euro and British

+Pound Sterling contracts are designated as fair value hedges.
 Thai Baht contracts are designated as either cash flow or fair value hedges.

 If the derivative is designated as a cash flow hedge, the effective portion of the change in fair value of the derivative is initially deferred in other comprehensive income (loss), net of tax.
 These amounts are subsequently recognized into earnings when the underlying cash flow being hedged is recognized into earnings.
 Recognized gains and losses on foreign exchange contracts entered into for manufacturing related activities are reported in cost of revenues.
 Hedge effectiveness is measured by comparing the hedging instrument's cumulative change in fair value from inception to maturity to the underlying exposure's terminal value.
-The Company has determined that all of its cash flow hedging instruments for all years presented were effective as defined under SFAS 133.
+The Company determined the ineffectiveness associated with its cash flow hedges to be immaterial.

 A change in the fair value of fair value hedges is recognized in earnings in the period incurred and is reported as a component of operating expenses.
-All fair value hedges were determined to be effective as defined under SFAS 133.
-Changes in fair value on these contracts were not material to the consolidated financial statements for all years presented.
+All fair value hedges were determined to be effective.
+The fair value and the changes in fair value on these contracts were not material to the consolidated financial statements for all years presented.
+See Notes 10 and 11 for additional disclosures related to foreign exchange contracts.